Disclaimers & Privacy Notice

 Privacy Notice

-This Privacy Notice explains how Somerston collect, use and disclose your personal data, and your rights in relation to the personal data it holds.
+This Privacy Notice gives you information about how Somerston collect, use and disclose your personal data, and your rights in relation to the personal data it holds.

-We are the Data Controller of your personal data and are subject to the Data Protection Act 2018 (the “Data Protection Legislation”).
+We are subject to the UK GDPR and Data Protection Act 2018 (the “Data Protection Legislation”).

 References to “you” include all individuals whose personal information we collect, hold and process in the course of operating our businesses and our Website.